Rajpratik71/Mininet-wiki/Introduction-to-Mininet.md

 If we need to make changes or additions to Mininet to fix bugs or other problems, and you have installed Mininet from source, you may wish to update your copy of Mininet.
-This is easily done using:
+This is easily done using one of two methods:

+Update using symbolic links to Mininet source tree (makes it easy to update Mininet's python code):

 	cd ~/mininet
-        git checkout master # assuming you want to update to the current master branch sudo make develop # this only needs to be done once git fetch
+        git checkout master # assuming you want to update to the current master branch sudo make develop # this only needs to be done initially and when mnexec.c changes git fetch
 	git pull --rebase

+Update copying Mininet source into /usr/lib/python... (allows you to delete or move Mininet source tree):

+	cd ~/mininet
+        git checkout master # assuming you want to update to the current master branch git fetch
+	git pull --rebase
+        sudo make install

 <a id=python></a>